awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md

 + PostgreSQL
 + IBM Db2
 + SAP Adaptive Server Enterprise \(ASE\)
-+ MongoDB \(only supports range segmentation option of parallel full load\)
++ MongoDB \(only supports the autosegmentation and range segmentation options of a parallel full load\)
-+ Amazon DocumentDB \(only supports range segmentation option of parallel full load\)
++ Amazon DocumentDB \(only supports the autosegmentation and range segmentation options of a parallel full load\)

-For MongoDB and DocumentDB endpoints, AWS DMS supports the following data types for columns as partition keys of range segmentation\.
+For MongoDB and Amazon DocumentDB endpoints, AWS DMS supports the following data types for columns that are partition keys for the range segmentation option of a parallel full load\.
 + Double
 + String
 + ObjectId